March 29, 2012 by writehandman.com.au

 I couldn’t think of anything to say.

 I never really understood the upside of the whole portrait thing.
 Family shots I get, but a single photo of the family mum, displayed relatively publically, I just find a bit unusual.
-I know they are designed to make women feel beautiful, feel special and the process itself allows them to be spoiled for a day, which happens very rarely in their busy lives.
+I know they are designed to make women feel beautiful, special and the process itself allows them to be spoiled for a day, which happens very rarely in their busy lives.
 But…

 Nobody would ever accuse me of being a prude, ever.
 However, in this case I felt a tad awkward standing next to Melsie, her eleven and seven-year old daughters and her husband Phil, smiling as we all admired the massive photo.
 The likeness of Melsie was… provocative.